Death of Ian Tomlinson: First police statement

-The Met issued its first statement on 1April at 11:36pm, four hours after Tomlinson died, a statement approved by the IPCC's regional director for London.
+The Met issued its first statement on 1 April at 11:36 pm, four hours after Tomlinson died, a statement approved by the IPCC's regional director for London.
 The statement said that police had been alerted that a man had collapsed and were attacked by "a number of missiles" as they tried to save his life, an allegation that was inaccurate, according to later media reports.
-(Note: Metropolitan Police Service, 1April 2009, 23:36 hours:"A member of the public went to a police officer on a cordon in Birchin Lane, junction with Cornhill to say that there was a man who had collapsed round the corner.
+(Note: Metropolitan Police Service, 1 April 2009, 23:36 hours:"A member of the public went to a police officer on a cordon in Birchin Lane, junction with Cornhill to say that there was a man who had collapsed round the corner.
 That officer sent two police medics through the cordon line and into St Michaels Alley where they found a man who had stopped breathing.
 They called for LAS support at about 1930.
 The officers gave him an initial check and cleared his airway before moving him back behind the cordon line to a clear area outside the Royal Exchange Building where they gave him CPR.
 The officers took the decision to move him as during this time a number of missiles – believed to be bottles – were being thrown at them.
 LAS took the man to hospital where he was pronounced dead.")

 According to Nick Davies in The Guardian, the statement was the result of an intense argument in the Met's press office, after an earlier draft had been rejected.
 He wrote that both the Met and IPCC said the statement represented the truth as they understood it at the time, and that there had been no allegation at that point that Tomlinson had come into contact with police.
 Davies asked why the IPCC were involved if they had not realized there had been police contact.
 He alleged that senior sources within the Met said privately that the assault on Tomlinson had been spotted by the police control room at Cobalt Street in south London, and that a chief inspector on the ground had also reported it.
 The Met issued a statement saying they had checked with every chief inspector who had been part of Operation Glencoe, and that none of them had called in such a report.
 (Note: The IPCC's guidelines at the time said that incidents should be referred to them where "persons have died or been seriously injured following some form of direct or indirect contact with the police and there is reason to believe that the contact may have caused or contributed to the death or serious injury".)